HzDmS/headpose/README.md

 **Training / valiation split** is one of the most widely used strategy to prevent ML models from overfitting.
 ML methods with massive trainable weights are likely to be overfitted on the training set, which means it will only perform well on the training set, but generalize poorly on the testing set.
 In order to prevent the model from overfitting, one could split the dataset into training set and validation set.
 The later dataset is used for monitoring the performance of the model.
 When the valiation loss starts increasing while the training loss keeps decreasing, the model is likely to be overfitted, and the training needs to be stopped.

-**Learning rate decay** is one of the most common practice to training ResNet, which is the backbone of HopeNet.
+**Learning rate decay** is a common practice for training ResNet, which is the backbone of HopeNet.
 Learning rate is exponentially decayed when the training loss reaches a plateau.
 An example of its effect can be found in Figure 1 in Kaiming He's ResNet [paper](https://arxiv.org/pdf/1512.03385.pdf).

 ### Network Architecture

 Although it is not easy to come up with some brand-new ideas regarding network architecture, there are still some simple-yet-effective methods that we could adopt in this model.
-One common practice is to add attention module in the CNN, and there are couples of such approaches available, such as channel-wise attention and spatial attention.
+One common practice is to add attention module in the CNN, and there are couples of such modules available, such as channel-wise attention and spatial attention.
 Here, I adopt the lately introduced attention module, [CBAM](https://arxiv.org/pdf/1807.06521.pdf).
 In the paper, the author reported a clear increase in performance after adding the CBAM module into ResNet-50.
 Thus, I also expect that CBAM can help with improving the performance of the ResNet-50 used in  this head-pose estimation task.

 ## Implementation